 ARCL follows mark-to-market (MTM) valuation of collateral daily at the end of the day based on current market prices.
 Such values after application of haircut should normally be sufficient to cover the outstanding borrowing of members / participants.
 In case of insufficiency, mark-to market margin call is made on members / participants to replenish collateral.
+Mark-to-market margin shall be payable by members/clients and shall be paid on the next business day or such other time stipulated by ARCL depending on the event that has led to the deterioration in the value of collateral and value of MTM.
+Mark to market margin in case of borrowers will be collected in form of eligible securities and in the instances where the borrowers do not have the eligible bonds, then they will have an option to provide cash.
 This is as per 8.5.3 of Chapter VIII of Bye-laws of ARCL.